Japanese Public Key Infrastructure (JPKI)

 In this chapter, we will introduce case studies in private sector, where Japanese Public Key Infrastructure is currently being introduced.
 We will provide reference information on how it is being introduced to what industries and services, what benefits it has for private sector and customers, etc. We hope you will find it useful when considering its introduction.

 For example, in the banking and securities industries, Japanese Public Key Infrastructure is often used to open accounts, and its introduction has been recognized as effective.
 It eliminates the need for copying identity verification documents and filling out and mailing application forms, which were required when opening an account.
-By using My Number Card's electronic certification, applications can be made easily and accurately from smartphones, etc. This leads to reduced clerical costs such as reception and screening, and improved customer convenience.
+By using My Number Card's electronic certificate, applications can be made easily and accurately from smartphones, etc. This leads to reduced clerical costs such as reception and screening, and improved customer convenience.

 5. Authentication Mechanism

 5.1.
-1. electronic certification Lapse Conditions
+1. electronic certificate Lapse Conditions

 5.1.2.
-Method of electronic certification validation
+Method of electronic certificate validation

 (1) CRL Provision Method